theupdateframework/theupdateframework.github.io/faq.md

   links to presentations that have been given by us and adopters.

 **11. How often should metadata expire?**
+  The Timestamp and Snapshot metadata should normally have a short expiration (1 day), whereas the Root and Targets metadata should expire less often (1 year).
+A good rule of thumb: metadata should expire sooner the more often it changes.

 **12. Why should I use delegations?**